-You know that feeling, that run down, achy feeling when a cold is coming on.
-Sometimes there’s no avoiding the inevitable but I’m all for fighting back (or at least feeling better faster).
+You know that feeling, that run-down, achy feeling when a cold is coming on.
+Sometimes there’s no avoiding the inevitable, but I’m all for fighting back (or at least feeling better faster).

-So do yourself a favor and take the day off of work and stay in bed.
-If you’re too congested to rest, prop yourself up with a pillow and run a humidifier with a few drops of peppermint or eucalyptus oil to breathe easier.
+So do yourself a favor, listen to your body, take the day off of work, and stay in bed.
+If you’re too congested to rest, prop yourself up with a pillow, and run a humidifier with a few drops of peppermint or eucalyptus oil to help you breathe easier.

-When I feel yucky I crave hot beverages.
-Keeping your body warm helps it fight infections, and hot beverages can also soothe an irritated throat and thin out congestion.
-My favorite feel better beverage is turmeric tea or a simple soothing tea made with a few slices of ginger and lemon and sweetened with honey.
+When I feel yucky, I crave hot beverages.
+Keeping your body temperature on the warm side helps it fight infections [source], and hot beverages can also soothe an irritated throat and thin out congestion.
+My favorite feel-better beverage is turmeric tea or a simple, soothing tea made with a few slices of ginger and lemon and sweetened with honey.

 When I’m not feeling great, my tolerance for water is zero.
 But we all know that staying hydrated is key to feeling better fast, and juicing is a great way to deliver a concentrated dose of vitamins and antioxidants.

 4. Up Your Probiotic Intake

-My other favorite cold-killing beverage is kombucha for a mega dose of healthy probiotics.
-Probiotics can shorten the length of a cold and reduce symptom severity (source).
+My other favorite cold-killing beverage is kombucha for a natural megadose of healthy probiotics.
+A natural concoction of good bacteria can shorten the length of a cold and reduce symptom severity (source).

 For the best results, you need to consume it raw.
-Mash up a few cloves and eat with a small spoonful of raw honey or simply eat a couple raw cloves every week.
+Mash up a few cloves and take it with a small spoonful of raw honey or simply eat a couple of raw cloves every week.
 (Trust us, it’s not that bad!)

-When I start to get sick I also start to stress out.
-‘I can’t get sick!
-There’s too much to do!’
-This is where a nice long soak comes in handy to relax your mind and help your body fight infection.
+When I start to get sick, I also begin to stress out.
+“I can’t get sick!
+There’s too much to do!”
+This is where a nice long soak comes in handy to relax the mind and help your body fight infection.

-7. Skip the sugar and booze
+7. Skip the Sugar and Booze